-

 Average credit score by age 2021

-In a bid to get out from under their parents' shadow, Millennials are taking on more debt than ever before.
-This generation has an average credit score of 680 which is considerably low when compared with baby boomers who have 736 - proving that young adults need better financial knowledge if they want success in this world!
+Millennials are loading more debt than ever before in an attempt to escape the shadow of their parents.
+With an average credit score of 680, this generation is much behind baby boomers who have 736, suggesting that young people need more financial awareness if they want success in this world!

 Average credit score by generation

-Debt to income ratio may not directly affect your credit score but it does have an indirect effect.
-One factor lenders consider when modeling an individual's risk for debt is their monthly utilization rate of available funds; the percentage that you're using each month and how much total has been authorized in comparison with what one might need at any given time (this number will vary based on current balances).
+Though it doesn't directly influence your credit score, the Debt to income ratio does have an indirect impact.
+When modeling an individual's debt risk, lenders take into account their monthly usage rate of available funds; the percentage they are using each month, and how much total has been authorized in comparison with what one might need at any one given moment (this number will vary depending on current balances).

 The lower one's income, the lower their line of credit is likely to be.

-• Low income: Up to 50% of the area's median income
+- Low income: Up to half of the median income for the region

-• Moderate income: Greater than 50% and up to 80% of the area's median income
+- Moderate income: Greater than 50% and up to 80% of the median income for the region

-• Medium income: Greater than 80% and up to 120% of the area median income
+- Greater than 80% and up to 120% of the region's median income

-• High income: More than 120% of the area's median income
+- High income—more than 120% of the median income for the region

 What is the average credit score in America?